jwhitt3r/m-check/README.md

-# Gondola
+# m-check
-Gondola is a markdown parser aimed at reviewing links found within the documentation of Github repositories.
+m-check is a markdown parser aimed at reviewing links found within the documentation of Github repositories.

-Gondola, can work with both remote repositories and local repositories.
+m-check, can work with both remote repositories and local repositories.

 If a link is detected within a markdown file, a GET request will be made to establish if the connection is valid.
 Depending on the outcome, a HTTP Status will be provided, e.g., `200 , 400, 404, etc`.